How To Select The Best Credit Card Machine For Your Business

 TL;DR

-- Before you choose a credit card reader like Stax Pay or a POS system, you need to have a good understanding of your own business, to see if your potential payment solutions provider offers features that meet your profile.
+• Before you choose a credit card reader or a POS system, you need to have a good understanding of your own business.
+This way, you can see if your potential payment solutions provider offers features that meet your profile.

-- What type of transactions do you mostly carry out?
+• What type of transactions do you mostly carry out?
 Are they in-person, online, or mobile?
-If they’re mostly online, you might want a provider that focuses on eCommerce, while if they’re mobile, you would want a strong contactless payment solution.
+If they’re mostly online, you might want a provider that focuses on ecommerce.
+If they’re mobile, you’ll want a strong contactless payment solution.

 Not sure what’s available when looking for a credit card reader?
 Here’s a quick breakdown.

-- Traditional countertop terminal: This is the traditional EMV terminal with a pin pad, used for in-person payments.
+• Traditional countertop terminal: This is the traditional EMV terminal with a pin pad, used for in-person payments.
 You can tap, swipe, or insert your credit or debit card at the checkout counter to make a purchase.
-Newer models use near field communication (NFC) for contactless payments like Apple Pay or Google Pay.
+Newer models use Tap to Pay (or near-field communication (NFC)) for contactless payments like Apple Pay or Google Pay.

-- Mobile card readers: These payment terminals are designed to be taken on-the-go (like Square terminals) and can, for example, be used by food trucks, or be brought to the customers’ table in a restaurant.
+• Mobile card readers: These payment terminals are designed to be taken on-the-go and can, for example, be used by food trucks or be brought to the customers’ table in a restaurant.
 Meanwhile, wireless terminals can complete payments without needing a separate mobile device.

-- Virtual terminal: These card readers use software to accept card-not-present transactions: in other words, online payments or payments made over the phone (like if you’re ordering takeout).
+• Virtual terminal: This is a web-based software interface that allows you to accept card-not-present transactions without physical hardware.
+In other words, it helps accept online payments or payments made over the phone (like if you’re ordering takeout).
 It’s a great option to have to ensure flexibility and convenience, especially in a pinch.

 As you start narrowing down the potential credit card machine providers, here are a few important factors you should be aware of and research before signing on the dotted line.